| Tara Langdale

 Do you need a prescription for dilators?

 People often think they’ll need to see a Doctor for a prescription for dilators, perhaps because dilators are used in various therapies.
 For example, pelvic floor therapists use dilators and, in a sense, ‘prescribe’ dilators for their patients to use at home.
 It’s not an official prescription, but more of a recommendation as the therapists understand the many benefits of dilators.
 A therapist may recommend regularly using a dilator at home as an adjunct to your clinical therapy.
-However the answer is no, you don’t need a prescription for dilators.
+However the answer is no, you don’t need a prescription for our VuVa dilators.

 If you were going to see a Doctor for a dilator prescription, you probably don’t know all there is to know about dilators yet, so you’ll no doubt have questions.
 As experts in the field, and makers of the best quality dilators on the market, we are happy to answer the most important questions about choosing and buying dilators.
 Read on to find out about the different types of dilators available, how to choose one (or more), how to use your dilators, and even how to get one for a great price!